Dihnu/Finance-Performance-Dashboard/README.md

 I created this Finance Dashboard in Tableau using the Finance Excel Workbook provided by Unified Mentor.

-Problem Statement
+## Problem Statement

-Organizations often face challenges in tracking and analyzing financial performance across multiple dimensions.
-Key metrics such as sales, profits, discounts, and trends over time must be visualized effectively to enable data-driven decision-making.
-Without such insights, it becomes difficult to identify profitable regions, optimize product performance, and manage discounts effectively.

-The objective of this dashboard is to provide an interactive and visually engaging solution to track:
+The goal of this dashboard is to provide a clear and actionable visualization of key financial performance metrics.
+The dashboard will help stakeholders analyze trends, identify opportunities, and optimize strategies for improved financial outcomes.
+The primary focus areas are:

+1. **Sales and Profit by Country**
+   - Visualize total sales and profits across different countries to identify regional performance disparities.

+2. **Sales and Profit Trend Over Time**
+   - Examine how sales and profits evolve over time to detect patterns, seasonality, or anomalies.

+3. **Gross Sales vs Discounts**
+   - Understand the relationship between gross sales and applied discounts to evaluate the effectiveness of discount strategies.

+4. **Sales by Product and Discount Band**
+   - Explore sales distribution across different products and discount bands to uncover high-performing segments and evaluate pricing strategies.

+## Dashboard Features

-Sales and Profit by Country
+### 1. Sales and Profit by Country
+   - **Visualization**: A choropleth map or bar chart.
+   - **Insights**: Identify top-performing and underperforming countries.
+   - **Interactivity**: Filter by regions, categories, or time periods.

-Sales and Profit Trends Over Time
+### 2. Sales and Profit Trend Over Time
+   - **Visualization**: Line chart.
+   - **Insights**: Highlight growth periods, dips, or consistent trends.
+   - **Interactivity**: Drill down by months, quarters, or years.

-Gross Sales vs Discounts
+### 3. Gross Sales vs Discounts
+   - **Visualization**: Scatter plot or bar chart.
+   - **Insights**: Pinpoint where high discounts lead to higher or lower sales.
+   - **Interactivity**: Toggle between different product categories or timeframes.

-Sales by Product and Discount Band
+### 4. Sales by Product and Discount Band
+   - **Visualization**: Heatmap or stacked bar chart.
+   - **Insights**: Identify which products benefit most from specific discount ranges.
+   - **Interactivity**: Focus on individual products or discount bands.

+## Implementation
+1. **Data Sources**
+   - Sales transaction data.
+   - Profit margins by product and region.
+   - Discount details.

+2. **Tools**
+   - Data visualization: Tableau, Power BI, or Python libraries (e.g., Matplotlib, Seaborn, Plotly).
+   - Data processing: Pandas, SQL, or ETL tools for data preparation.